Santiago Bueno

-Santiago Ignacio Bueno Sciutto (born 9 November 1998) is a Uruguayan professional footballer who plays as a centre-back for club Wolverhampton Wanderers and the Uruguay national team.
+Santiago Ignacio Bueno Sciutto (born 9 November 1998) is a Uruguayan professional footballer who plays as a centre-back for Liga MX club América, on loan from club Wolverhampton Wanderers and the Uruguay national team.

 Club career

 Peñarol

 Born in Montevideo, Bueno joined Peñarol in 2009, aged ten.
 On 5 January 2016, he was promoted to the first team squad.

 Bueno made his unofficial first team debut on 23 January 2016, playing the entire second-half of a 1–1 draw against Club Libertad in the Copa Antel friendly tournament.

 Barcelona

-On 31 January 2017, FC Barcelona reached an agreement with Peñarol for the transfer of Bueno.
+On 31 January 2017, Barcelona reached an agreement with Peñarol for the transfer of Bueno.
 He signed a two-and-a-half-year contract with the Catalans.
 Barcelona had followed his progress for a year before signing him.

 Peralada (loans)

-On 24 January 2018, Bueno was loaned to Segunda División B side CF Peralada-Girona B until the end of the season.
+On 24 January 2018, Bueno was loaned to Segunda División B side Peralada-Girona B until the end of the season.
 He returned to the side on 31 August 2018, for a second loan spell.